Detecting changes in the mean of spatial random fields on a regular grid: Application to satellite images

-We used data from a small region of the Brazilian amazon rainforest, captured on August 12, 2014 and on July 19, 2017.
+We use data from a small region of the Brazilian amazon rainforest, captured on August 12, 2014 and on July 19, 2017.
 The coordinates of the region are between -7355090 and -7351340 in latitude, and -1023760 and -1019440 in longitude in the EPSG:3857 format.
 Each pixel comprises a square of $30 \times 30$ meters.
-In total, we get two images with the size of $144 \times 125$ pixel each.
+In total, we get two images with a size of $144 \times 125$ pixels each.

-Our interest is to determine whether deforestation has taken place.
+Our interest is to determine whether deforestation has occurred.
 To do so, we consider the Normalized Difference Vegetation Index (NDVI).
 This is a vegetation index measuring the greenness of biomass.
 It is calculated from the red (visible) and near-infrared spectral bands and takes values between -1 and 1.
 The greener the biomass, the higher the NDVI.
-Negative values do not usually occur on land (\cite{myneni1995interpretation}; \cite{tucker1979red}).
+Negative values do not usually occur on land (\citeI{myneni1995interpretation}; \citeI{tucker1979red}).

 Figure~\ref{fig-sat1} illustrates the NDVI images captured on two different dates.
-On the left, the image predominantly displays green areas, with only one very small yellow dot on the right border.
+The earlier left image predominantly displays green areas, with only one very small yellow dot on the right border.

-In contrast, the right image reveals large yellow-brownish patches that indicate parcels of land where trees have been cut down.
-The original images, sized at $144 \times 125$ pixels, are too large to be de-correlated effectively, even under the assumption of a separable covariance function.
+In contrast, the right image reveals large yellow-brownish patches that indicate parcels of land where trees have been cut down. {Since we do not have any information on the dependency structure of the images, we use de-correlation before applying the Var test.} The original images, sized at $144 \times 125$ pixels, are too large to be de-correlated effectively, even under the assumption of a separable covariance function.
 Doing so would require excessive time and computational resources.
 Additionally, the "green" in the 2014 image might still show some slight structure, with certain parts appearing darker than others.
-Therefore, we divide each image into 30 sub-images, where every sub-images measures $24 \times 25$ pixels.
+Therefore, we divide each image into 30 sub-images, where each sub-images measures $24 \times 25$ pixels.
 Figure~\ref{fig-sat1-split} displays these split images from both 2014 and 2017.